 Scientists have been attempting to harness the power of nuclear fusion since the 1960s, but until the breakthrough, it didn’t seem likely it would be able to be monetised efficiently.
 Now, nuclear fusion has come under renewed focus from investors.

 And given the recent trouble in the energy sector – with oil and gas becoming increasingly expensive – governments and energy companies have been looking to increase investments in alternative sources of fuel in general.

 It’s estimated that global investment in the low-carbon energy transition totalled $1.1 trillion in 2022 – according to Bloomberg – and this is expected to hit $4 trillion within this decade given the transition toward renewables is speeding up.
 Although a lot of focus is still on solar, wind and hydroelectric power, nuclear fusion investment is growing significantly too.

 But what exactly does the industry do?
 And what are the best ways to get exposure to scientific breakthroughs?

 What is nuclear fusion?

 Nuclear fusion is the process by which two light atomic nuclei combine to form a single heavier one.
-The outcome of which is the release of massive amounts of energy.
+When this happens, it causes the release of massive amounts of energy.

 Nuclear fusion doesn’t use any fossil fuels or produce the harmful gases or waste associated with them, so it is considered a sustainable energy source.
-Unlike other forms of renewable energy though, nuclear power doesn’t rely on weather conditions.
+And unlike other forms of renewable energy, nuclear power doesn’t rely on weather conditions.
 This has made it seem like a more stable alternative to the likes of solar, wind and hydroelectricity.

 What do nuclear fusion companies do?